osohq/oso/docs/getting-started/rbac.rst

 =======================================================
-Role-based Access Control for Application Authorization
+Role-Based Access Control for Application Authorization
 =======================================================

 When managing access to resources within an application, it can be useful to group permissions into **roles**, and assign these roles to users.
-This is known as **Role-based Access Control (RBAC).**
+This is known as **Role-Based Access Control (RBAC).**

 While there is no one way to implement RBAC, there are two types of relationships that must be considered in a roles system: